 If nonzero, stats will be printed about all subimages of the current image.
-(The default is zero, meaning that stats will only be printed for the first subimage of the current image.)
+(The default is given by whether or not the -a option was used.)

 '''

 --colorcount r1,g1,b1,...:r2,g2,b2,...:...

 '''

 Given a list of colors separated by colons or semicolons, where each color is a list of comma-separated values (for each channel), examine all pixels of the current image and print a short report of how many pixels matched each of the colors.